-Question: I received a Form 1099-G, regarding a payment received during the year, for my state tax refund.
-Do I have to include this amount as income on my return?
+Question: I received a Form 1099-G for my state tax refund regarding a payment I received during the year.
+Do I have to include this as income on my federal tax return?

 - If you did not itemize your deductions on your federal tax return for the same year to which the state or local tax refund applies, do not report any of the refund as income.

 - If you received a refund of state or local income taxes this year for which you took an itemized deduction in an earlier year, you may have to include all or part of the refund as income on your tax return.
 Report your taxable state or local refunds on line 10 of Form 1040 (.pdf).
 You cannot use Form 1040A (.pdf) or Form 1040EZ (.pdf) if the item must be reported on your return.

 - Worksheet 2 - Recoveries of Itemized Deductions in Publication 525, Taxable and Nontaxable Income